Writing an Abstract to Target Researchers

 Don’t include too many details in the abstract

 Again, the density of your abstract makes it incompatible with including specific points other than possibly names or locations.
 You can make references to terms, but do not explain or define them in the abstract.
-Try to strike a balance between being specific to your study but presenting a relatively broad overview of your work.
+Try to strike a balance between being specific to your study and presenting a relatively broad overview of your work.